ibaaj/probabilistic-classification-from-possibilistic-data/README.md

 $$p^\star = \arg\min_{p \in \mathcal{F}^{\mathrm{box}}(\pi)} D_{\mathrm{KL}}(p \| q).$$

 The projection is obtained iteratively by Dykstra's algorithm with Bregman projections associated with the negative entropy.
-Explicit closed-form projections onto each constraint set (prefix-sum constraints, lower-gap constraints, upper-gap constraints) are derived in the paper and implemented here.
+Explicit closed-form projections onto each constraint set (dominance constraints, shape constraints) are derived in the paper and implemented here.

 The projection $p^\star$ serves as a training target: the per-instance loss is $\ell(\theta; x, \pi) = D_{\mathrm{KL}}(p^\star \| q_\theta(x))$, which quantifies the smallest KL adjustment of $q_\theta(x)$ needed to satisfy the constraints induced by $\pi$.